How does it work?

 It's as simple—or complex—as choosing one of approximately 50 Scribner Seminars.

 The First-Year Experience begins in the summer prior to your first year, when you’ll

 choose one of approximately 50 Scribner Seminar offerings–each with no more than 16

 students.
-What makes the choice complex isn’t the process.
-It’s the problem you’ll
+But what makes the choice complex isn’t the process; it’s the problem you’ll

 have in choosing among so many compelling topics, as well as how you approach the